aimerib/smollmfinetune/ai_coder_tasks/tasks/R1-9_ui_display_new_metrics.md

 - The Lore Adherence judge prompt should be simple: "Did the response correctly incorporate or contradict this fact?
 Score 0.0 (contradicted), 0.5 (ignored), 1.0 (incorporated)."

 ## References
-- Depends on R1-8 (Personality Alignment Metric).
+- ✅ **Depends on R1-8 (Personality Alignment Metric)** - COMPLETED with full training pipeline integration.
 - Directly enhances visualizations mentioned in R1-5 (Personality Radar Chart).

+## Ready for Implementation
+The `calculate_personality_alignment()` function is now fully implemented in `app/utils/evaluation/personality_metric.py` and integrated into the training pipeline.
+The training dashboard already tracks `avg_personality_alignment` metrics in real-time.
+UI components can import and use this function directly.